VoidKnight0011/TalaTrade-Sari-Sari-Store/README.md

-# TalaTrade-Sari-Sari-Store
+[ Project Cancellation ! ]
-BSIT-1 (Second Semester - Summer) Information Management I - II Project [ CANCELLED, Switched Groups Both Remaining 2 Members ]
+Remaining 2 Members have Disbanded and joined  seperate groups in their IM 2 Schedules.